 This perspective on benefits aligns with a social constructionist way of approaching environments, as is common in political ecology accounts.
 This approach suggests my research must be open to multiple ways that benefits can be understood.
 Rather than developing a definition of each benefit solely from literature, dictionaries or my own judgement (and then going out to measure these benefits), I believe these definitions need to be uncovered as part of the research process.
 Each benefit has its own champions and interested actors.
 Its own method, scientific practices, and relevant disciplines.
 Each benefit has its own discourses and entanglements with larger ideas.

-In the next few I will describe the benefits that I am focusing my research on, and how I have come to understand them.
+In coming posts I will describe the benefits that I am focusing my research on, and how I have come to understand them.
 These descriptions are the result of several visits to each site, conversations with local people, and engagement with the documentation and discussions around each project.